nvzavi/fsr/README.md

 > Additional file signature entries for 'ntf' with hexadecimal value '1A0000' were found within the current file
 > Located Offset/s:              0xB98 / 0x2AA7
 > ```
-> Return all possible file signatures (matched with the signature JSON file) that may be associated with the file type for 'C:\folder\fileName.docx'.
+> Return all possible file signatures (matched with the JSON file) that may be associated with the file type for 'C:\folder\fileName.docx'.
 Output is written to file 'C:\folder\output.txt'.
 > --------
 > Command:  `fsr -ft C:\folder\fileName.docx C:\folder\output.txt`
 > <br/>Output: